 The Monterey plate

-The Monterey microplate has been invoked as the source of the lithospheric mantle beneath the central Coast Ranges, by its stalling out as it partially subducted[Erkan and Blackwell, 2008].
+A stalled partially subducted Monterey microplate has been invoked as the source of the lithospheric mantle beneath the central Coast Ranges [Erkan and Blackwell, 2008].
 When the East Pacific Rise first reached the North American plate at 28.5 Ma, the Monterey microplate broke from the Farallon slab and subducted independently until 19.5 Ma, while rotating clockwise with respect to the Pacific plate [Wilson et al., 2005], Figure ¿fig:reconstruction?.
 The remnant microplate has been integrated into the Pacific plate and still forms part of the abyssal seafloor in the proximal offshore region [Figure ¿fig:context?].
-A recent permutation of the stalled slab hypothesis is that the Monterey plate extends eastwards of the San Andreas fault, as a “dangling” horizontally translated slab that descends eastwards beneath the Central Valley, corresponding to the “Isabella” high-wave speed seismic anomaly (Fig. 1 or 2?)
-[Brink et al., 1999; Pikser et al., 2012; Wang et al., 2013].
+A recent permutation of the stalled slab hypothesis is that the Monterey plate extends eastward of the San Andreas fault.
+This "dangling" horizontally translated slab descends eastwards beneath the Central Valley, corresponding to the "Isabella" high-wave speed seismic anomaly [Brink et al., 1999; Pikser et al., 2012; Wang et al., 2013], Figure ¿fig:context?.

 The current position of the Monterey plate offshore of the Crystal Knob eruption site is a result of dextral displacements linked to borderland transrotational rifting, subsequent ~155 km-scale dextral offsets along the San Gregorio-Hosgri fault system, and ~100 km of additional dextral offsets in the offshore region [Figure ¿fig:context?] as modeled both by geologic reconstruction of fault offsets [Dickinson et al., 2005] and plate kinematic reconstructions [Wilson et al., 2005].
-Continuation of the Monterey plate east of the San Gregorio-Hosgri fault requires that its down dip extension was translated effectively horizontally along, or sub-parallel to the former subduction interface beneath the Coast Ranges.
-Its hypothetical extension east of the San Andreas fault as a “dangling slab” requires that this subduction interface likewise extended eastwards beyond the San Andreas fault .The analysis presented here argues against models invoking horizontal translation of the Monterey plate, both beneath the Coast Ranges, and as a “dangling slab” beneath the Central Valley.
-This can be argued against on the basis of seismological, geodynamic, and surface geological relations.
+Continuation of the Monterey plate east of the San Gregorio-Hosgri fault requires that its downdip extension was translated effectively horizontally along, or sub-parallel to the former subduction interface beneath the Coast Ranges.
+Its hypothetical extension east of the San Andreas fault as a "dangling slab" requires that this subduction interface likewise extended eastwards beyond the San Andreas fault .
+Seismological, geodynamic, and surface geological evidence presented here argues against models invoking horizontal translation of the Monterey plate, both beneath the Coast Ranges and as a “dangling slab” beneath the Central Valley.

 As shown in the Figure ¿fig:reconstruction? reconstruction, the Crystal Knob eruption site was above the Pacific-Farallon slab window ~50-100 km north of the northeast margin of the partially subducted Monterey plate.
 The narrow slab window segment shown along the eastern edge of the partially subducted plate marks the plate’s separation locus with the Farallon plate, which subsequently opened wider beneath the southern California region as the Farallon plate descended deeper into the mantle [Atwater and Stock, 1998; Wilson et al., 2005].
 Over the time interval of ca. 22-10 Ma, the Monterey plate’s dextral motion relative to the subducting trench had a nontrivial divergence component, as a result of its coupling to the Pacific plate.
 The likelihood of extensional attenuation of the underthrust portion of the Monterey plate during such divergent motion is non-explored, but strongly implied in the Bohannon and Parsons [1995] reconstruction.
 Coupling of Monterey plate divergent motion across the subduction megathrust break is hypothesized to have driven dextral transrotational rifting [Bohannon and Parsons, 1995].